crescent-network/crescent/docs/cli/exchange.md

 ## Orderbook

-Query orderbook of particular market from exisiting orders
+Query orderbook of particular market from existing orders

 Usage